 Five-year survival for children with this subtype is about 70 percent and about 50 percent for adults.
 The path to a cure involves intensive chemotherapy and blood stem cell transplants.

-BCR-ABL+ ALL has resisted targeted therapies that been successful with other leukemias.
+BCR-ABL+ ALL has resisted targeted therapies that have been successful with other leukemias.

 In this study, researchers showed that an anti-malaria drug called DHA made cancer cells sensitive to a drug called ABT-263.
 The scientists also showed how that happened.